Hyksos “History, Impact, & Legacy”

 King Ahmose The Great

-The openness of Egypt to the Near East facilitated the continuation of the import of raw materials as well as the production of creative works.
-His mummy was discovered at Deir el-Bahari, and it is believed that he was around 35 years old at the time of his death.
+He restructured the country’s government.
+He also restored power to the governors in their provinces.
+Egypt’s openness to the Near East allowed them to continue importing raw materials and creating new art.
+Archaeologists discovered his mummy at Deir el-Bahari.
+They believe he was around 35 years old at the time of his death.
 It has not been possible to find his tomb.

-Ancient Egypt’s Capital City During the Reign of the Foreign Rulers
+The Capital City During the Reign of the Hyksos

 There are so many fascinating legends from ancient Egypt, and there is a link between mythology and reality that is waiting for you to arrange your Egypt Tour packages and board a wonderful Nile River Cruise with Egypt Fun Tours.